 5 ways to adopt a healthy habit and stick to it

 Habits are, unsurprisingly, habitual.
-But how do we make sure these everyday tasks are meaningful?
-Vitality finds out
+But how do we make sure that these everyday practices are meaningful?
+Vitality Magazine finds out

 Building good habits in our life takes time and patience.
 But knowing where to begin and what to do can often be the most difficult part.